 There are approximately 3,500 species of mosquitoes throughout the world.
-Mosquitoes undergo four distinct life cycle stages: egg, larva, pupa and adult.
+Mosquitoes undergo four distinct life cycle stages: egg, larva, pupa, and adult.
 The length of the first three stages varies by species and depends upon environmental conditions.
-Some adult mosquitoes have a life span of only four days, while others survive the entire winter in order to lay eggs in spring.
-Female mosquitoes feed on blood in order to lay viable eggs.
+Some adult mosquitoes have a lifespan of only four days, while others survive the entire winter to lay eggs in spring.
+Female mosquitoes feed on blood to lay viable eggs.

 When spending time outside, light colored clothing should be worn, since mosquitoes are attracted to dark colors.
-Because mosquitoes may be attracted to certain smells present in soap, shampoos and lotions, these should be used in moderation or unscented varieties may be used.
+Because mosquitoes may be tempted to certain smells present in soap, shampoos, and lotions, these should be used in moderation or unscented varieties may be used.
 Mosquitoes carrying West Nile Virus are most active from dusk until dawn.
 If possible, avoid being outside during these times.
-The use of citronella or insect repellent may be effective to avoid bites.
+The use of citronella or insect repellent may be useful to prevent bites.

-Mosquito control can be very difficult since all standing water must be found and drained.
+Mosquito control can be challenging since all standing water must be found and drained.

 - Remove their habitat areas where they live and breed.